chinanf-boy/awesome-stars/README.md

 - [govendor](https://github.com/kardianos/govendor) - Go vendor tool that works with the standard vendor file.
 - [build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang
 - [go-best-practice](https://github.com/astaxie/go-best-practice) - Trying to complete over 100 projects in various categories in golang.
-- [hugo](https://github.com/gohugoio/hugo) - A Fast and Flexible Static Site Generator built with love in GoLang.
+- [hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 - [awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
 - [go](https://github.com/golang/go) - The Go programming language
 - [websocketd](https://github.com/joewalnes/websocketd) - Turn any program that uses STDIN/STDOUT into a WebSocket server.
 Like inetd, but for WebSockets.